Last Updated: October 2019

 Language: Ukrainian, Russian

 There is no accurate statistical data on the size of the Ukrainian medical equipment market.
-According to the BMI forecast, the Ukrainian medical device market will record double-digit growth, in local currency terms, over the 2018-2020 period.
+According to the BMI (Business Monitor International) forecast, the Ukrainian medical device market will record double-digit growth, in local currency terms, over the 2018-2020 period.

-In 2017, the Ukrainian medical device market was worth $374.8 million, and is projected to reach $405.8 in 2018.
+In 2018, the Ukrainian medical device market was worth $532.6 million, and it is projected to reach $524.7 million in 2019 (Source: National Statistics/BMI).
 Multiple factors are driving the growth: new healthcare legislation, which changes the way healthcare is financed; the comprehensive hospital sector; the ongoing World Bank project approved in March 2015; and Ministry of Health plans to expand the network of clinics in rural areas.

-The U.S. share was about 12 % of total imports, and almost 25 % in orthopedics and prosthetics imports.
+The U.S. share was about 10% of total imports, and almost 2% of orthopedics and prosthetics imports.

 The Ukrainian market is open to advanced medical equipment, offering ease of use and cost savings.
 Receptivity to used medical equipment is average.
 On one hand, there is a demand from end-users, but on the other hand, used equipment cannot be purchased through government tenders.
 However, private hospitals and clinics are in the market for used medical equipment.

 Kyiv is not the only trade hub in Ukraine.
-Look for distributors that have nationwide capabilities, including those located in the cities of Dnipro, Lviv, Odessa, Zaporizhzhya, and Kharkiv.
+It is advised that U.S. companies look for distributors that have nationwide capabilities, including those located in the cities of Dnipro, Lviv, Odessa, Zaporizhzhya, and Kharkiv.
 These regions are considered important industrial centers in Ukraine and are densely populated.
 Covering the Ukrainian market from regional offices in Poland or Russia is not an effective approach.
-Ukrainian buyers are reluctant to go through regional offices, preferring to order direct for the manufacturer/wholesaler.
-On-the-ground presence is very important to successful business development in Ukraine.
+Ukrainian buyers are reluctant to go through regional offices, preferring to order direct from the manufacturer/wholesaler.
+Local presence is very important to successful business development in Ukraine.

-Joining the American Chamber of Commerce and obtaining experienced legal and accounting support are other important considerations when considering doing business in Ukraine.
+Joining the American Chamber of Commerce and obtaining experienced legal and accounting support are other important considerations when contemplating doing business in Ukraine.

-In this context, the Ministry of Health is highlighting ten key healthcare reform priorities:
+In this context, the Ministry of Health is highlighting 10 key healthcare reform priorities:

 About 250 companies are developing and producing medical equipment in Ukraine.
-Domestic medical device production was worth over $72.7 million in 2017.
-Historically, exports tended to be largely at the lower end of the technology scale, but in 2017, diagnostic imaging exports accounted for nearly 40 % of the total.
-Around half of exports are destined for other former Soviet countries.
+Domestic medical device production was worth about $103 million in 2018.
+Historically, exports tended to be largely at the lower end of the technology scale, but since 2017, diagnostic imaging exports account for nearly 40% of the total.
+Around 40% of exports are destined for former Soviet countries.

-Documentation expertise, on-site manufacturing inspections and testing of samples of medical devices is being performed by national authorized bodies (analogue of notified bodies in EU).
-List of state and private bodies that have been granted accreditation from the National Accreditation Administration of Ukraine and the Ministry of Economic Development and Trade can be found at http://www.moz.gov.ua/docfiles/an_20150724_0_dod2.pdf (in Ukrainian)
+Documentary expertise, on-site manufacturing inspections and testing of samples of medical devices is being performed by national authorized bodies (analogous to notified bodies in the EU).
+A list of state and private bodies that have been granted accreditation from the National Accreditation Administration of Ukraine and the Ministry of Economic Development and Trade can be found at

 Self-declaration is applied to:

-Conformity assessment involving authorized body is required for:
+Conformity assessment involving an authorized body is required for:

 The conformity assessment procedure with the involvement of an authorized body may be conducted using one of the following routes:

-1. In form of assessment of the Quality Management System at the manufacturing site (the on-site inspection), which results in issuing of the conformity certificate for medical devices valid for 5 years related to the quality management certificate valid for 3 years.
+1. Assessment of the Quality Management System at the manufacturing site (on-site inspection), which results in issuing the conformity certificate for medical devices valid for 5 years related to the quality management certificate valid for 3 years.

-2. In form of conformity assessment of each batch, which implies issuing of the certificate for the certain batch (shipment) of medical devices after documentation expertise and sample examinations.
+2. Conformity assessment of each batch, which involves issuing the certificate for the certain batch (shipment) of medical devices after documentary expertise and sample examinations.

 Although the new Ukrainian registration system will bear many similarities to the CE Marking process for medical devices in Europe, no simplified or expedited market pathways are available for devices already approved or cleared for sale in major markets such as Europe or the U.S. Manufacturers should also be aware that Ukrainian regulations will require inspection of facilities even if those sites are already ISO 13485-compliant.